Telluride Neuromorphic Cognition Engineering Workshop

 - Shihab SHAMMA (University of Maryland)

-Last year's workshop was an exciting event and a great success.
-Previous year workshop can be found at: http://ine-web.org/workshops/workshops-overview/index.html and last year's wiki is https://neuromorphs.net/ws2008/.
+Previous year workshop can be found at: http://ine-web.org/workshops/workshops-overview/index.html and last year's wiki is https://neuromorphs.net/nm/wiki/2010.

 The three week summer workshop will include background lectures on systems and cognitive neuroscience (in particular sensory processing, learning and memory, motor systems and attention), practical tutorials on analog VLSI design, mobile robots, hands-on projects, and special interest groups.
 Participants are required to take part and possibly complete at least one of the projects proposed.
 They are furthermore encouraged to become involved in as many of the other activities proposed as interest and time allow.
 There will be two lectures in the morning that cover issues that are important to the community in general.
 Because of the diverse range of backgrounds among the participants, some of these lectures will be tutorials, rather than detailed reports of current research.
 These lectures will be given by invited speakers.
 Projects and interest groups meet in the late afternoons, and after dinner.
 In the early afternoon there will be tutorials on a wide spectrum of topics, including analog VLSI, mobile robotics, auditory systems, central-pattern-generators, selective attention mechanisms, cognitive systems, etc.